Cranium Corner is an exciting interactive exhibit of brain teasing puzzles for kids and adults!

 White light is broken up into its component colors (red, orange, yellow, green, blue, indigo, and violet) and the spectrum is cast upon a heat-sensitive liquid crystal screen.
 The crystal screen changes color when heated.
 Beyond the red portion of the spectrum, the liquid crystal material changes color, demonstrating the existence of invisible infrared radiation.
 Filters can be placed in the spectrum to see how they affect the infrared and visible portions of the spectrum.

 A clear glass orb, filled with a mixture of various gases at low pressure that generate high-frequency alternating current.
 A smaller orb in its center serves as an electrode.
 Plasma filaments extend from the inner electrode to the outer glass insulator, giving the appearance of multiple constant beams of colored light.
-Placing a hand near the glass alters the high-frequency electric field, causing a single beam to migrate from the inner ball to the point of contact.
-Donated by K.R. and Robbie Hovatter
+Placing a hand near the glass alters the high-frequency electric field, causing a single beam to migrate from the inner ball to the point of contact. ~K.R. and Robbie Hovatter

 Visitors construct a building on the table out of blocks.
 Visitors then simulate an earthquake.
 When built directly on the table, there is very little stability.
 When built on the ball bearing sheet, most of the impact is absorbed and therefore the building is able to withstand stronger earthquakes.